 Italica: Roman colony in western Andalusia, not far from Seville.
 Several second-century houses have been excavated.

 One of these is the House of the Planetarium Mosaic, which is remarkable.
 Not because it is unique.
 On similar mosaics, the Sun - as the universe's largest source of light - is in the center, surrounded by the moon and the five planets, which receive their light from the sun.
-Here, the main celestial body is in the circle of six, and Venus is in the center: it is loves that moves the universe.
+Here, however, the main celestial body is in the circle of six, and Venus is in the center: it is loves that moves the universe.

 On the photo top right, the sun is top right.
 You can recognize his rays.
 Anti-clockwise, we see the Moon (top), Mars (with a helmet), Mercury (with wings on his hat), Jupiter (bottom; photo below), and a slightly damaged Saturn.